 You are REQUIRED to use an approved UNC licensed vendor for all promotional products bearing the Kenan-Flagler Business School logo or any UNC registered trademark.
-Please refer to the UNC Trademarks and Licensing office for more information: https://licensing.unc.edu/ eFlyers
+Please refer to the UNC Trademarks and Licensing office for more information: https://licensing.unc.edu/ community issues."
+The Weekend Executive MBA